wqsaali/dotfiles/README.md

 calc # a simple bash calculator
 Cat # syntax highlighting cat
-wttr # displays the whether forecast
+wttr # displays the whether forecast gitv # like tig but with vim

+dig-all # get all dns records from a domain

 vim-update # update all active vim plugins